html

 Q2: Can AI-powered chat apps help me learn speaking faster?

-Absolutely—they simulate conversation without judgment, build confidence, and help you practice forming sentences in real time.
-Memrise’s AI partner and Babbel’s Conversation Coach are great examples.
+From my testing, AI conversation tools simulate practice without judgment, build confidence, and help you practice forming sentences in real time.
+Memrise’s AI partner and Babbel’s Conversation Coach are notable examples that provide immediate feedback.

 Q3: Should I mix multiple apps or stick with one?